CMB-BNU/PLAINS/README.md

+# PLAINS
-# PLAINS: Pangenome-level assembly and analysis of long Insertions.
+Pangenome-level assembly and analysis of long Insertions.
 A streamlined, comprehensive pipeline for prediction and analysis of long insertions using whole-genome resequencing

 ## Dependencies
 You can configure softwares in PLAINS/configure or add them to $PATH